 Another “View of the National Park” from the road looking back towards the fort.

-All of the photos used in this come from a series called “Views of the National Park.”
+Many of the photos used in this come from a series called “Views of the National Park.”
 They came in both cabinet cards and stereoviews.
 These are examples of the few I was able to find over the years.
 The engraving came from a History of Mackinac Island published by the National Park.
 They merchandised the place quite a bit for the time.

 This is the view of Mission Point during the National Park era.
 It still looks the same.